Volume-Distance-Ratio Asymptote and Spacetime Inextendibility: Introduction

-The spacetime inextensibility problem is intimately connected with the strong cosmic censorship conjecture regarding singularities in general relativity, proposed by Penrose in \cite{P79}.
+The spacetime inextendibility problem is intimately connected with the strong cosmic censorship conjectures regarding singularities in general relativity, proposed by Penrose in \cite{P79}.
 Such singularities may compromise the predictability of observations by local observers.
 The conjecture was therefore aimed at preventing the formation of such singularities.
 A mathematical formulation states that generic asymptotically flat initial data yield a maximal future development locally inextendible in suitable weak regularity, for instance, continuously in \cite{Chr99b}, or with locally $L^2$-integrable Christoffel symbols in \cite{Chr09} following Christodoulou.
 From a PDE perspective, inextendibility with locally $L^2$-integrable Christoffel symbols implies that no extension exists as a solution—even in a weak sense—that includes any portion of the boundary.

 In a series of papers \cite{Chr91}-\cite{Chr99a}, Christodoulou proved a version of the strong cosmic censorship conjecture for the spherically symmetric Einstein-scalar field system.
-He demonstrated that generically, the maximal globally hyperbolic development is $C^0$-inextendible within spherically symmetric Lorentzian manifolds.
+He demonstrated that generically, the maximal globally hyperbolic development is $\mathrm{C}^0$ inextendible within spherically symmetric Lorentzian manifolds.
 He also established the weak cosmic censorship for this system.
+An alternative approach to the weak cosmic censorship in this system via interior perturbations was introduced by Li in \cite{Li25}.

-Another breakthrough, Christodoulou's proof of black hole formation in vacuum without symmetry assumptions \cite{Chr09}, generalized his earlier work \cite{Chr91}.
+A further breakthrough was Christodoulou's proof of black hole formation in vacuum without symmetry assumptions \cite{Chr09}, which generalized his earlier results \cite{Chr91}.
 This motivated investigations of weak cosmic censorship in gravitational collapse without symmetries by Li and Liu in \cite{LL18} \cite{LL22}, and by An in \cite{A25}.